-We’re not doctors, but some of us here have lived with allergies, food intolerances and Coeliac disease for many years.
+We’re not doctors, but some of us at Delicious Alchemy have lived with allergies, food intolerances and coeliac disease for many years.
 So we know what it’s like living gluten free for life.
 And it’s far from doom and gloom.
 This is our take on it.

-A healthy and Gluten Free diet is a good thing
+A healthy gluten free diet is a good thing

 What to look out for - the Gluten Free goodies

-The good news is that the list of grains, cereals, flours and seeds you can eat is much longer then the ones you can’t.
+The good news is that the list of grains, cereals, flours and seeds you can eat is much longer than the list of those you can’t.
 Potatoes are fine and very versatile, as is rice and corn (maize).
 Did you know that chickpea flour (also called gram flour) is naturally gluten free and features in many Indian dishes?
 Polenta, quinoa (a South American grain), millet are all naturally gluten-free and very nutritious.

 What to avoid - the Gluten Free baddies